ruby-amqp/rubymarchhare.info/articles/guides.md

 ### [RabbitMQ Extensions to AMQP 0.9.1](/articles/extensions.html)

-This guide covers [RabbitMQ extensions](http://www.rabbitmq.com/extensions.html) and how they are used in Bunny:
+This guide covers [RabbitMQ extensions](http://www.rabbitmq.com/extensions.html) and how they are used in March Hare:

- * How to use Publishing Confirms with Bunny
+ * How to use Publishing Confirms with March Hare
  * How to use exchange-to-exchange bindings
  * How to the alternate exchange extension
  * How to set per-queue message TTL